-Step 1- Bullying incidents are reported to the class teacher(s) of all the children involved.

-Step 2 - All incidents of bullying will be recorded by the class teacher(s) (Bullying behaviour record / Behaviour Log).
-Serious cases of bullying will also be referred on to the Head of School.

-Step 3 - In serious cases parents/legal guardians of all the children involved should be informed and will be asked to come into a meeting to discuss the problem.
-This may involve the class teacher(s), after school staff, teaching assistants, and/or the Head of School.

-Step 4 - The bullying behaviour or threats of bullying will be investigated by the Head of School or the class teacher, who will, among other things, interview children, staff, witnesses, parents/legal guardians/carers and others as necessary.
-The Head of School or the class teacher will remind the alleged aggressor(s)/perpetrator(s), victim(s)/targets and witnesses that retaliation is strictly prohibited and will result in disciplinary action.

-Step 5 - An attempt will be made to help the bully (bullies) change their behaviour (in case of serious cases the particular class teacher will develop Individual Behaviour Support Plan and closely cooperate with the child's parents/legal guardians and involve a Psychologist if needed).

-Step 6 - If an offender does not conform to the expectations of the school for appropriate behaviour, with particular reference to bullying behaviour, the school reserves the right to either suspend or end attendance of the offending pupil.
+- Step 1 Bullying incidents are reported to the class teacher(s) of all the children involved. - Step 2 All incidents of bullying will be recorded by the class teacher(s) (online Bullying Behaviour record on the school's intranet).
+Serious cases of bullying will also be referred on to the Head of School. - Step 3 In serious cases parents/legal guardians of all the children involved should be informed and will be asked to come into a meeting to discuss the problem.
+This may involve the class teacher(s), after school staff, teaching assistants, and/or the Head of School. - Step 4 The bullying behaviour or threats of bullying will be investigated by the Head of School or the class teacher, who will, among other things, interview children, staff, witnesses, parents/legal guardians/carers and others as necessary.
+The Head of School or the class teacher will remind the alleged aggressor(s)/perpetrator(s), victim(s)/targets and witnesses that retaliation is strictly prohibited and will result in disciplinary action. - Step 5 An attempt will be made to help the bully (bullies) change their behaviour (in case of serious cases the particular class teacher will develop Individual Behaviour Support Plan and closely cooperate with the child's parents/legal guardians and involve a Psychologist if needed). - Step 6 If an offender does not conform to the expectations of the school for appropriate behaviour, with particular reference to bullying behaviour, the school reserves the right to either suspend or end attendance of the offending pupil.

-The class teacher will use the Behaviour Log and the Bullying behaviour form to maintain a confidential record of possible behaviours or events which may indicate patterns of bullying.
+The class teacher will use the online Bullying Behaviour record on the school's intranet to maintain a confidential record of possible behaviours or events which may indicate patterns of bullying.
 This information shall be maintained on the school database, available for teachers and management to refer to.
 Severe bullying with signs of criminal offence may result in contacting the Police.
 Other severe bullying can require the help of the Family and Child Protection Unit at Department of Social Affairs at the local municipal authority (Odbor sociálních věcí, oddělení Péče o rodinu a děti).
 If a child is considered at risk of suffering significant harm, and preventive or curative measures on the part of the school, and/or the parent(s) involved have failed to precipitate change for the better, the Head of school may decide that the case be elevated further, treated henceforth as a Child Protection Issue.
 This would necessarily lead to involvement, through referral, with a relevant outside agency.